Erika Lancaster- Artist + Online Art Teacher

 In this case, it doesn't really matter.

 Something you do have to keep in mind is that if your goal is to resurface an old oil painting, a whole new set of rules apply.
-Regular Gesso cannot be used for this purpose.
+Regular gesso cannot be used for this purpose.
 You would need an oil-specific ground and/or primer (I will not go into this process today because it is not something I have personally tried).

 So, once again, you can create an oil painting over traditional Gesso, but you cannot apply gesso over an oil painting.